Rancho Aptos: History

 Rafael de Jesus Castro (1803–1878), son of José Joaquín Castro and Maria Antonia Amador, received the one and one half square league grant in 1833.
 Rafael Castro served in various minor official posts.
 He and his wife, Soledad Cota (1808–1889), were primarily cattle-ranchers.
 Rafael Castro built a wharf, five hundred feet long, to ship hides, flour, and lumber during the 1850s.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
-As required by the Land Act of 1851, a claim for Rancho Aptos was filed with the Public Land Commission in 1853, and the grant was patented to Rafael Castro in 1860.
+As required by the Land Act of 1851, a claim for Rancho Aptos was filed with the Public Land Commission in 1853, and the grant was patented to Rafael Castro in 1860 (patent No. 216).

 In 1867, Castro leased the wharf to Titus Hale, who extended it five hundred more feet into the sea.
 In the early 1870s, divorce actions were initiated by Soledad Castro.
 By 1872, Claus Spreckels, the sugar millionaire, began buying the land from Castro.